Learn about the Medicaid 1115 Transformation Waiver Renewal.

 - is currently unemployed.

 Employer-Paid Taxes — Taxes that are paid by the employer on behalf of the employee rather than deducting the tax amount from the employee's wages.
-The amount the employer pays is counted as part of the individual's gross income.
+The amount the employer pays is counted as part of the person's gross income.

 Excess Payment — A payment sent to a Temporary Assistance for Needy Families (TANF) recipient by the Office of the Attorney General (OAG).
-When the OAG receives a child support collection on the current monthly obligation and that payment exceeds the TANF grant plus any unreimbursed assistance, the excess is sent to the individual.
+When the OAG receives a child support collection on the current monthly obligation and that payment exceeds the TANF grant plus any unreimbursed assistance, the excess is sent to the person.

 Expedited Service — Special, faster processing of Supplemental Nutrition Assistance Program (SNAP) applicants who qualify for an emergency food allotment, for active duty military members and their dependents applying for medical coverage, and for pregnant women applicants who qualify for current or ongoing medical coverage.

 Expenses of Fee-Basis Government Officials — Federal income tax deductible employment-related expenses paid for or accrued by employees of a state or political subdivision who are compensated on a fee basis.